Esri/solutions-geoprocessing-toolbox/patterns/README.md

 * LTK Cloud Detector
 * ACCA Cloud Detector

+The toolset is based upon the ArcGISScriptTools by Jerrod Lessel: https://github.com/jerrod-lessel/ArcgisScriptTools

 ## Change Detection Tools

 These tools help you to identify change in your image.
 There are a number of tools within the toolbox: